glotzerlab/signac-flow/README.md

 ## Testing

-You can test this package either by executing
+You can test this package by executing

     $ python -m unittest discover tests/